kip-hart/SiteSandbox/docs/matlab/arithmetic.md

 ## Order of Operations
 MATLAB follows standard PEMDAS for order of operations.
-Their [Order of Precedence](https://www.mathworks.com/help/matlab/matlab_prog/operator-precedence.html) goes into full details including other operators not included in the PEMDAS mnemonic.
+Their [Order of Precedence](https://www.mathworks.com/help/matlab/matlab_prog/operator-precedence.html) goes into full details including other operators that are not part of the PEMDAS mnemonic.

 **P** Parentheses